andrewaguiar/andrewaguiar.github.io/_posts/2019-09-12-text-search-implementing-portuguese-stemmer.md

 For portuguese we can use the following algorithm written by Viviane Moreira Orengo and Christian Huyck [www.inf.ufrgs.br/~viviane/rslp/index.htm](http://www.inf.ufrgs.br/~viviane/rslp/index.htm)

-This algorithm works by applying a sequence of rules in the world,
+This algorithm works by applying a sequence of reductions in the word

 ```ruby
 plural_reduction if ends_with('s')